daveknapik/tc-weather-api/README.md

 ###### Get the current weather for the city of York (no country specified)

-In this first example, we only supply the required city name parameter and the API chooses one of the Yorks for us: the one in United States, as evidenced by how these coordinates match those of the US-specific call in the third example `"coord":{"lon":-77,"lat":40.1254}`.
+In this first example, we only supply the required city name parameter and the API chooses one of the Yorks for us: the one in United States, as evidenced by the `"country": "US"` portion of the response and how these coordinates match those of the US-specific call in the third example `"coord":{"lon":-77,"lat":40.1254}`.

 http://localhost:8080/forecasts/York